Should You Start A Portable Toilet Business? What You Need To Know

 Waste Disposal Site

-Portable toilet businesses dispose of waste in a municipal or private sewer system, which then undergoes treatment at a plant.
+Portable toilet businesses must use approved municipal or private waste disposal sites to legally and safely dispose of waste.
 Familiarize yourself with the local laws and regulations regarding waste to ensure compliance and safeguard public health.

 You'll need to secure a waste disposal site, likely requiring a permit.
 Ensure you research various disposal sites in your local area and compare their disposal fees.
 Also, consider each site's operational hours and capacity to ensure it fits your business logistics and budget.